Frequently Asked Questions

 A

-Server space and bandwidth cost several hundred dollars per year.
+Server space and bandwidth are not free.
 Your donations can help keep this site alive.
 Please see the Master Archive page for information.

 Q